LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/reading/cloning-a-project/index.md

 ## Check Your Understanding

+{{% notice green "Question" "rocket" %}}
-1. Which file is the solution?
+   Which file is the solution?

    ```bash-session
    students-computer:csharp-web-dev-datatypes student$ ls